 In 2018, Boiler Guide joined the Bike 2 Work scheme, offering all employees the opportunity to buy a tax-free bike and start cycling to and from work.

-As a result, we have a motivated team working hard to generate leads each and every day as well as a room in the office that resembles a bike shop.
+Now we have a motivated team working hard to generate leads each and every day.
+As well as a room in the office that looks like a bike shop.